soulish/NCAA_C/README.md

 2015-2016 season), I will need the statistics for the 2011, 2012, 2013, 2014
 and 2015 seasons.

+#Directory Structure

+The root directory contains all of the actual programs which will be used in the analysis, and the class information and other backing data is contained in subdirectories.

-I have gathered the box scores for every single Division-I college basketball game played since the 2001 season, and they reside in the `teams/YEAR/` directory, where YEAR is the year in question, i.e. any number between 2001 and 2016.
-In each year directory, there is a single file for every team labelled teams.YEAR_team_name.games.d (e.g. teams.2015_north_carolina.games.d), which contains the box score information for every game they played that season, including the opponent's name, the date, the location, whether they won or lost, how many points they scored, how many field goals they made and attempted, etc, as well as those same
+I have gathered the box scores for *every single* Division-I college basketball game played since the 2001 season, and they reside in the `teams/YEAR/` directory, where YEAR is the year in question, i.e. any number between 2001 and 2016.
+In each year directory, there is a single file for every team labelled teams.YEAR_team_name.games.d (e.g.
+`teams.2015_north_carolina.games.d`), which contains the box score information for every game they played that season, including the opponent's name, the date, the location, whether they won or lost, how many points they scored, how many field goals they made and attempted, etc, as well as those same